hijoput4/SharingWare/readme.md

      Use: https://github.com/masterofobzene/UserScriptRepo  - a couple of cool userscripts to make your life less miserable.

 ### 31- I want to learn how to search on google or google proxies
+Most people doesn't even know they can use negative words (-ebay -amazon) to avoid trash results.

     Use: https://quickref.me/google-search.html